-There have been no other significant events after the balance sheet date that requires reporting (as at 30th June 2013).
+There have been no events that require reporting.

 7. Adjustments between accounting basis and funding basis under regulations

 This note details the adjustments that are made to the total comprehensive income and expenditure recognised by the Authority in the year in accordance with proper accounting practice, to the resources that are specified by statutory provisions as being available to the Authority to meet future capital and revenue expenditure.